IQSS/dataverse/doc/sphinx-guides/source/admin/metadatacustomization.rst

 possible to define more than one metadata block in a TSV file, it is good organizational practice to define only one in each file.

-The metadata block TSVs shipped with the Dataverse software are in `/tree/develop/scripts/api/data/metadatablocks
+The metadata block TSVs shipped with the Dataverse Software are in `/tree/develop/scripts/api/data/metadatablocks
 <https://github.com/IQSS/dataverse/tree/develop/scripts/api/data/metadatablocks>`__ and the corresponding ResourceBundle property files `/tree/develop/src/main/java <https://github.com/IQSS/dataverse/tree/develop/src/main/java>`__ of the Dataverse Software GitHub repo.
 Human-readable copies are available in `this Google Sheets
 document <https://docs.google.com/spreadsheets/d/13HP-jI_cwLDHBetn9UKTREPJ_F4iHdAvhjmlvmYdSSw/edit#gid=0>`__ but they tend to get out of sync with the TSV files, which should be considered authoritative.
 The Dataverse Software installation process operates on the TSVs, not the Google spreadsheet.